Grachov murder case

 The Grachov murder case was a spree killing that occurred on 26 July 1925 in Ivankovo, Sudislavsky District, Kostromskoy Uyezd, Kostroma Governorate, RSFSR, Soviet Union.
 Grigory Grachov, embittered by a long-time conflict with other villagers, set a fire to lure them into an ambush before opening fire, killing 11 and wounding 8.

 Background

 Following the 1917 October Revolution, Vladimir Lenin declared the Decree on Land, which abolished private property and redistributed land among peasants.
-However, during the land redistribution process, Grigory Timofeevich Grachov (Note: Grachev was mistakenly referred to as Peter Grachev or Peter Grachoff in contemporary Western sources.) (Григорий Тимофеевич Грачев), a peasant from the village of Ivankovo, was unable to secure a particular plot of land he had been wanting, losing out to a neighboring farmer.
+However, during the land redistribution process, Grigory Timofeevich Grachov (Note: Grachov was mistakenly referred to as Peter Grachov or Peter Grachoff in contemporary Western sources.) (Григорий Тимофеевич Грачев), a peasant from the village of Ivankovo, was unable to secure a particular plot of land he had been wanting, losing out to a neighboring farmer.
 It was the last straw in the long-lasting conflict with the co-villagers.
 Believing that he had not received his fair share, he began plotting revenge.
 Grachov had been previously accused of murder but was acquitted.